Irlent History, Family Crest & Coats of Arms

 Early Notables of the Irlent family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Irlent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Irlent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Irlent family to Ireland

 Some of the Irlent family moved to Ireland, but this topic is not covered in this excerpt.